-On July 20, 2013, the Company entered into a Convertible Promissory Note Purchase Agreement ("Note Purchase Agreement"), pursuant to which the Company could issue up to an aggregate principal amount of \$1,500,000 of unsecured promissory notes (the "2013 Notes") to certain stockholders.
-The 2013 Notes were scheduled to mature on July 29, 2014, and accrued interest at a rate of 8% per annum.
+On July 20, 2013, the Company entered into a Convertible Promissory Note Purchase Agreement ("Note Purchase Agreement"), pursuant to which the Company could issue up to an aggregate principal amount of \$1,500,000 of unsecured promissory notes to certain stockholders.
+Such promissory notes were scheduled to mature on July 29, 2014, and accrued interest at a rate of 8% per annum.
 In the event that the Company issued equity securities resulting in gross proceeds to the Company of at least \$3 million prior to maturity, the Company was to pay the note holders the repayment principal and all accrued and unpaid interest, at such time.
-In the event that the Company consummated a sale of the Company, as defined, the Company was to, while the 2012 Notes remain outstanding and at the election of the holders of two-thirds of the aggregate principal outstanding either (i) pay the holders the repayment principal amount plus accrued interest or (ii) immediately prior to the closing, convert all outstanding principal and interest into the Company's Series D convertible preferred stock conversion price.
+In the event that the Company consummated a sale of the Company, as defined, the Company was to, while the 2012 Notes remain outstanding and at the election of the holders of two-thirds of the aggregate principal outstanding either (i) pay the holders the repayment principal amount plus accrued interest or (ii) immediately prior to the closing, convert all outstanding principal and interest into the Company's Series D convertible preferred stock at 87.5% of the Series D convertible preferred stock conversion price.

-On July 29, 2013, the Company issued 2013 Notes in an aggregate principal amount of \$968,970 pursuant to the Note Purchase Agreement.
-On February 28, 2014, the Company issued an additional aggregate principal amount of \$446,151 in convertible promissory notes (the "2013 Notes") and on April 15, 2014, the Company issued \$16,667 of additional 2013 Notes.
+On July 29, 2013, the Company issued convertible promissory notes in an aggregate principal amount of \$968,970, on February 28, 2014, the Company issued an aggregate principal amount of \$446,151 in convertible promissory notes and on April 15, 2014, the Company issued an aggregate principal amount of \$16,667 in convertible promissory notes all in accordance with the terms of the Note Purchase Agreement(together the "2013 Notes").
 As discussed below, on June 6, 2014, the 2013 Notes were amended and restated along with the 2012 Notes.

 On June 6, 2014, the Company entered into a Convertible Promissory Note and Warrant Purchase Agreement ("Note and Warrant Purchase Agreement"), pursuant to which the Company could issue up to an aggregate principal amount of \$2,000,000 of unsecured promissory notes (the "2014 Notes") to certain stockholders.
-The 2014 Notes mature on June 6, 2015, and accrue interest at a rate of 12% per annum.
-In the event that the Company issues equity securities, resulting in gross proceeds to the Company of at least \$5 million prior to maturity, all outstanding principal and accrued and unpaid interest under the 2014 Notes will automatically convert into the newly issued equity securities at 70% of the offering price, as applicable, in connection with the closing of the first sale of the equity securities of the Company.
+The 2014 Notes were to mature on June 6, 2015, and accrued interest at a rate of 12% per annum.
+In the event that the Company issued equity securities, resulting in gross proceeds to the Company of at least \$5 million prior to maturity, all outstanding principal and accrued and unpaid interest under the 2014 Notes will automatically convert into the newly issued equity securities at 70% of the offering price, as applicable, in connection with the closing of the first sale of the equity securities of the Company.
 In the event that the Company consummates a sale of the Company, as defined, the Company shall, while the 2014 Notes remain outstanding and at the election of the holders of two-thirds of the aggregate principal outstanding shall immediately prior to the closing, convert all outstanding principal and interest into the Company's Series D convertible preferred stock (or other Subsequent Qualified Financing Instruments) at 70.0% of the Series D convertible preferred stock original issuance price.